MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-stock-transfer.md

 You can define a default transfer order type and a default price type for transfer orders that are created when confirming planned orders in the **Master planning** module.
 On the **Master planning parameters** page, on the **Standard update** tab, select **Transfer type** and **Price type** in the **Firm - Transfer** group.

 > [!NOTE]
-> These parameters are only available if th "(Stock transfer for India) Set up the default transfer type and price type for transfer orders created from Master planning" feature is enabled in the **Feature management** workspace.
+> These parameters are only available if the "(Stock transfer for India) Set up the default transfer type and price type for transfer orders created from Master planning" feature is enabled in the **Feature management** workspace.
+Otherwise, default transfer type and price type are defined by corresponding parameters on the **Inventory and warehouse management parameters** page.

 ### Set up item master parameters